bgdawes/dotfiles/linux_documentation/linux_notes.md

 Save Core configuration: you should be able to figure this out.

-Genesis USB controller setup - this one took me awhile so I wanted to document.
+### Genesis USB controller setup

-Use default controller setup
+This one took me awhile so I wanted to document.

+Use default controller setup.
 Change controls in the genesis core to be the following:

 B button should be assigned to A